 It is not uncommon for EBS customers to utilize one or more external service providers to help accomplish their operational and functional goals.
-In the research, 63% of respondents to the question "Are you using external EBS resources/services for any of the following?" selected one or more external services, signifying their reliance on some form of additional database, application, technical, or support assistance.
+Regarding the question "Are you using external EBS resources/services for any of the following?", 63% of respondents selected one or more external services, signifying their reliance on some form of additional database, application, technical, or support assistance.
 As the primary ERP for 96% of these operations, it makes sense that these organizations would require some additional assistance for this complex ecosystem.

 Of those who signified the use of external services, a majority (44%) described their efforts as a mix of internal and external resources.
-Of organizations using external services, those in the R12.2 group more often (57%) used those resources than the R12.1 Group (47%), perhaps suggesting that those on the latest version needed more assistance with upgrading, learning about, or customizing the latest features.
-(Fig. 8)
+Of organizations using external services, those in the R12.2 group more often (57%) used those resources than the R12.1 Group (47%), perhaps suggesting that those on the latest version needed more assistance with upgrading, learning about, or customizing the latest features (see Fig. 8).